Andrés Montoya: Poetry

 Montoya's poetry appeared in multiple journals and anthologies including The Santa Clara Review, In the Grove, Bilingual Review/Revista Bilingüe, and Flies, Cockroaches, and Poets.

 In 1993, Montoya received the AWP Intro Award, an award from the Association of Writers & Writing Programs that celebrates the work of student writers.

 In 1997, Montoya's first collection, the ice worker sings and other poems (Bilingual Press, 1999), was selected by Francisco X. Alarcón for the 1997 Chicano/Latino Literary Prize from the University of California, Irvine.

 Activism

 Montoya's activism was the frequent focus of articles in The Fresno Bee and The Daily Collegian, a student run newspaper at California State University, Fresno.
 Many of the articles centered around Montoya's work as student-body president at California State University, Fresno.
 As student-body president, Montoya proved to be a leader for underrepresented groups.

 Montoya's activism continued outside of his role as student-body president.
 While working as an instructor at Chabot College, Montoya organized a student walkout as a form of protest against California's Proposition 209.

 In addition to poetry, Montoya published essays, such as “Multiculturalism, El Movimiento and What Is To Be Done,” that codified his political views.

 Death

-Montoya passed away from leukemia at the age of 31 on May 26, 1999.
+Montoya died from leukemia at the age of 31 on May 26, 1999.